YiboWang3813/TransVFS/README.md

 # Evaluate the model

-Please run this command to evaluate the trained model.
+Please follow this rule to evaluate the trained model.

 ```
 python main.py --eval \